Foldians of the Galaxy: Far Out!

 “Well… I guess it could be, like, sorta fun,” Christine said while eyeing Matty.
 “Hey, Sylvia, what do you think?”

 Sylvia shrugged.
 “I got nothing better to do.”

 Christine smirked.
 “Guess we’re all doing this then.”

 A smile crept across Harry Saru’s face.
 He clapped his hands together and bowed in gratitude.
 “Thank you, friends.
-So, with all of us as witnesses to this great moment in the history of Madison, we join together to become one, a camraderous fellowship, with the goal of recovering Mr. Yang’s will and create peace between Kirby High School and Wheeler Academy.
+So, with all of us as witnesses to this great moment in the history of Madison, we join together to become one, a fellowship of treasure-seekers, with the goal of recovering Mr. Yang’s will and create peace between Kirby High School and Wheeler Academy.
 From henceforward, we shall be known as the ‘Foldians of the Galaxy!’”

 Anthony raised his eyebrow.
 “The What-ians of the Galaxy?”

 Chapter 2: Christine Makes My Dreams Come True

 But like the flame that burns the candle

 What I’ve got’s full stock of thoughts and dreams that scatter